Azure/aaz/Commands/databox/job/_update.md

 # [Command] _databox job update_

-Update a new job with the specified parameters.
-Existing job cannot be updated with this API and should instead be updated with the Update job API.
+Update an existing job with the specified parameters.

 ## Versions